MaarisKlava/api_python_workshop/2.Sening Apis/README.md

 {message: "here you go boss, thanks for banana", data: [{id: 1, username: "marisklava", email:"test@test.com"}, {id: 2, username: "john dow", email:"test@test.com"}]}
 Password is encrypted in database and excluded for security reasons

 ---

+# Group Work (5 minutes) 3-4 people

+Check each others Postman setup and ask for advice if something did not work.

+---